Chuks-data-analyst/Data-Analytics-Portfolio/Global Work Force Analytics/README.md

 Use the trend data, such as the peak in hiring in 2022, to inform future workforce planning and budget allocation.
 ### Impact
 By understanding past hiring cycles and current salary trends, leadership can make more informed decisions about strategic investments, ensuring competitive compensation and aligning staffing with business goals.

+### Methodology
+The data for this project was sourced from a publicly available dataset.
+I used SQL and Power BI to perform the analysis.
+The process was as follows:

+**Data Cleaning and Transformation (SQL):** I used SQL to perform a thorough data cleaning process.
+This included checking for and handling missing values, duplicates, and nulls.
+I also removed columns that were not necessary for the analysis.

+**Data Visualization and DAX Measures (Power BI):** After cleaning the data in SQL, I imported the refined dataset into Power BI.
+I created several key DAX measures for critical metrics like total employees, active employees, and attrition rate.
+I then used these measures to design a series of interactive charts and graphs to visualize key trends and insights.

+**Conclusion**
+This project successfully demonstrates my ability to use industry-standard tools like SQL and Power BI to transform raw data into a clear and actionable dashboard.
+By analyzing key workforce metrics, I was able to identify critical insights into employee demographics, salary, and attrition.
+This dashboard serves as a powerful example of how data can be used to inform business decisions and drive strategic change.

+Moving forward, this project could be enhanced by connecting to a live database for real-time data updates, incorporating more advanced predictive analytics to forecast future attrition, or building a more detailed analysis on specific departments.